 Furthermore, we have appointed Quality Leads, a System Lead and Clinical Leads for each system to better align with the ICB structure Plan to exit: We have improved transparency with our system partners by aligning our key focus areas for the next 9 months through a joint forward plan.
 System SMEs to participate in our internal weekly steering group meetings.
 We have already embedded a strong governance framework, and our commitment to continuous improvement is reflected in our collaborative efforts in designing this approach, including engagement at the local level with CEOs and the System Assurance Meeting (SAM).
-RSP-C2 (previously RSP-Q3) cult Evid resc by fee have started to see a ansformation in the Speak-Upulture of the organisation.
-Videnced by an appropriately sourced FTSU process that is valued of the organisation and where staffel more able to speak-up than in 1921. - We have invested in our Freedom to Speak Up (FTSU) team - 1 WTE to 3. - Extensive internal training has taken place, including for the Board, and the consultation stage of our Speak Up Policy, aligning it with National FTSU guidance. - Ongoing discussions emphasise the importance of evidence of speaking up across various organisational levels. - CEO meets monthly with FTSU guardian - Leadership training for first line managers programme in place for 12 months.
-Over 30% managers completion with >80% booked.
-Plan to exit: - In support of the above, we need to make freedom to speak up everyone's business.
-We have planned significant leadership development for first-line and middle management this year to empower our workforce to address concerns locally.
+RSP-C2 (previously RSP-Q3) To have started to see a transformation in the Speak-Up culture of the organisation.
+Evidenced by an appropriately resourced FTSU process that is valued by the organisation and where staff feel more able to speak-up than in 2021.
+Achieved: - We have invested in our Freedom to Speak Up (FTSU) team - 1 WTE to 3. - Extensive internal training has taken place, including for the Board, and the consultation stage of our Speak Up Policy, aligning it with National FTSU guidance. - Ongoing discussions emphasise the importance of evidence of speaking up across various organisational levels. - CEO meets monthly with FTSU guardian - Leadership training for first line managers programme in place for 12 months.
+Over 30% managers completion with